At a Glance

 Job Title: Early Years Play Worker

-We are seeking an Early Years Play Worker to support Child Development Officers at Cart Mill Family Centre.
-Responsibilities include:
+We are seeking an Early Years Play Worker to support Child Development Officers at Madras Family Centre.
+Responsibilities include assisting with practical tasks, preparing teaching materials and resources, preparing for snack times, and supporting children during mealtimes.

-- Must have, or be willing to undertake, a minimum qualification of SVQ Level 2 (or NC equivalent) in child care and education, or an equivalent recognized by SSSC
+- Applicants must have, or be willing to undertake, a minimum qualification of SVQ Level 2 (or NC equivalent) in child care and education, or an equivalent qualification recognized by SSSC.

-- If not currently qualified, applicants must source and fund this training and complete the course within 5 years of starting the role
+- If applicants do not possess the required qualification upon application, they must source and fund this training themselves and complete the course within 5 years of starting the role.

-- Experience in a nursery environment with children aged 0–5 years is desirable
+- Experience working in a nursery environment with children aged 0–5 years is desirable.

 East Renfrewshire Council has launched a new 15-year Community Planning Partnership vision called ‘A Place to Grow’.
 Please follow this link for more information.